goggledefogger/smugglers-town-ai-gemini/README.md

       ```bash
       pnpm --filter client dev
       ```
-    - Vite will build the client and provide a local URL (usually `http://localhost:5173`).
+    - Vite will build the client and provide a local URL `http://localhost:3010`.
 3.  **Open the Game:**
     - Open the client URL in your web browser.
     - Open a second tab/browser to the same URL to see multiplayer functionality.